 Alexandra Exter was an innovative abstract expressionist painter and designer who worked in a variety of styles and is considered to be one of the most experimental woman of the avant-garde.
-She was active in constructivism, a movement founded by artists who were interested in finding new ways to make art a part of everyday life.
-She also was interested creating artwork that was functional.
+She was active in Constructivism, a movement founded by artists who were interested in finding new ways to make art a part of everyday life.
+She also was interested in creating artwork that was functional.

 In 1916, she was painting in the style of abstractionism.
 She was drawing stage scenery and theatrical costumes and winning international recognition.
 Her theatrical sets were experimental with unique spatial structures.
 Exter designed a “synthetic theater” in which all the elements – scenery, costumes, performance, and music – blended in a dynamic whole.
 Her experimental designs also made their way into puppet designs.